clusterlink-net/clusterlink/CONTRIBUTING.md

 If anything doesn't make sense, or doesn't work when you run it, please open a bug report and let us know!

-We have good first issues for new contributors and help wanted issues suitable for any contributor. [good first issue](TODO missing link) has extra information to help you make your first contribution. [help wanted](TODO missing link) are issues suitable for someone who isn't a core maintainer and is good to move onto after your first pull request.
+We have [good first issues](https://github.com/clusterlink-net/clusterlink/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) for new contributors and [help wanted](https://github.com/clusterlink-net/clusterlink/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) issues suitable for any contributor.
+ "Help wanted" issues are suitable for someone who isn't a core maintainer and are good to move onto after your first pull request.

 <!--
 If your project doesn’t always have issues labeled and ready to find, and you are willing